Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 #### Overriding the supportedSourceAndTargetList

-Since ACS 7.2 & ATS 1.4.2
+Since ACS 7.2 & ATS 1.5.0

-Rather than totally override an existing transform definition from another T-Engine or pipeline file, it is generally simpler and better to modify the `"supportedSourceAndTargetList"` by adding elements to the optional `"addSupported"`, `"removeSupported"` and `"overrideSupported"` lists.
+Rather than totally override an existing transform definition from another T-Engine or pipeline file, it is generally simpler to modify the `"supportedSourceAndTargetList"` by adding elements to the optional `"addSupported"`, `"removeSupported"` and `"overrideSupported"` lists.
 You will need to specify the `"transformerName"` but you will not need to repeat all the other `"supportedSourceAndTargetList"` values, which means if there are changed in the original, the same change is not needed in a second place.
 The following example adds one transform, removes two others and changes the `"priority"` and `"maxSourceSizeBytes"` of another.
+This is done before processing any other configuration in the same T-Engine or pipeline file.
 ```json
 {
   "addSupported": [